-Once you’re in go to ‘Scan’ in the left menu, and select ‘Removable media scan’ from the drop-down menu.
+Once you’re in go to ‘Scan’ in the top menu, and select ‘Scan for viruses‘ from the drop-down menu.

 By default the scan settings are quite loose.
 We will make them as strict as possible so no virus on the flash drive will escape!

-Click on ‘Settings…’ » ‘Sensitivity’ » a) set ‘Heuristics’ level to ‘High’; b) check option ‘Test whole files (may be very slow for big files).
+Click on ‘Scan Settings‘ » ‘Scan‘ and scroll down to check option ‘All files‘.
+The move to ‘Sensitivity‘ page and set ‘Heuristics‘ level to ‘High‘ and check option ‘Test whole files (may be very slow for big files)‘.

-3. Run the Scan and See the Results
+3. Run the USB Scan and See the Results

 Now everything is set, so just click on the ‘Start‘ button and wait until the scan is finished.
 Since we have set a strict settings it may take a while.